nutsfinance/tapio-eth/docs/StableAsset.md

-*This is an array of addresses representing the tokens currently supported by the StableSwap contract.*
+*This is an array of addresses representing the tokens currently supported by the StableAsset contract.*

 #### Parameters